PhD in Special Education

 - Technical writing sample A master’s degree thesis, literature review, published article, or similar document written during the past five years.
 In the absence of this the applicant may write a prospective paper outlining a current trend in special education that is guiding his/her decision to pursue doctoral study.
 The paper should be written in APA style and cite current research.

-- English Proficiency Exam (TOEFL, IELTS, or Duolingo) Scores for international students
+- English Proficiency Exam (TOEFL or IELTS) Scores for international students

 Deadline To Apply